joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

         if not path:
             return False
         else:
-            fs = os.listdir(path)
-            listOfFolders = []
-            listOfFiles = []
-            for item in fs:
-                if (item != self.thumbsName) and (item != self.recycleName):
-                    if os.path.isdir(path+item):
-                        listOfFolders.append(aesFName.decryptFileName(self.key, item))
-                    else:
-                        listOfFiles.append(aesFName.decryptFileName(self.key, item))
+            _, fsDec = self.listDir(path)
             self.lastPathSent = path

-            return sortsCy.quickSortAlph(listOfFolders, fileObjects=False)+sortsCy.quickSortAlph(listOfFiles, fileObjects=False)  # Sort the list and return it
+            return [i for i in fsDec if i != ".$thumbs" and i != ".$recycling"]
+            # Cheeky bit of list comprehension so that these two folders are not sent.

 ##Functions for changing screen within threads (used to prevent segmentation faults)
     @mainthread
-    def changeToMain(self):
-        self.manager.current = "Main"
+    def changeToMain(self):   # Has to be defined in a function because threads need a target function. self.manager.current = "Main"

     @mainthread
-    def changeToLogin(self):    #Only used for checkServerStatus because you can only return a function or variable, and if i execute this within the thread then it causes a segmentation fault. self.manager.current = "Login"
+    def changeToLogin(self):    # Only used for checkServerStatus because you can only return a function or variable, and if i execute this within the thread then it causes a segmentation fault. self.manager.current = "Login"
 ##############################################